-How do we connect the dots that shape our understanding of love and relationships as we grow up?
+How do we connect fleetingly to shape our understanding of love and relationships as we grow up?

-It was 2001, and my roommates and I were finishing our lunch at a summer camp in the Sierra Nevadas of California.
+In 2001, my roommates and I were finishing our lunch at a summer camp in the Sierra Nevadas of California.
 The counselors passed around a hat filled with small pieces of paper.
-Each contained the name of a different camper.
+Each one contained the name of a different camper.

 Whoever's name we drew would become our secret friend.
 Throughout the week, we would give gifts to that person, delivered by our choice of being designated as the Secret Secret Messenger.
 At the closing campfire, the campers would reveal their identities, bestow a final gift, and a hug from their secret friend to be witnessed by everyone.

-My eleven-year-old self loved the idea of secretly liking someone.
+My eleven-year-old self loved the idea of secretly having a crush on someone.
 She hoped the name on her paper would belong to a cutie.
-The hat made its rounds, coming to our table as my friends and I finished our mixed green salad .
+The hat made its rounds, coming to our table as my friends and I finished our mixed salad .
 In my hand, a name came out.

 Curtis Simon.